 I Don’t Do New Year’s Resolutions—That’s Waterfall

-Now that we’re back at work, how have your resolutions held up?
-Yes, it has only been a few days since we bade goodbye to 2016, but I ask this because many people make resolutions and quickly break them.
+But how confident are you that your resolutions will hold up?
+Yes, it has only been one day since we bade goodbye to 2017, but I ask because many people resolve to make big improvements once a year and quickly break those resolutions—even the day after.

 Missing Big Targets

 You’ve spent the year with whatever behavior it is, but only now do you intend to change it, and drastically—right now!
 In effect, you’ve wasted months waiting until now to make a change when you could have been gradually working on it day-by-day and without so much pressure.
-Now that the focus is on, you decide to go big, and it rarely works.
+Now that the focus is on, you decide to go big, and it rarely works out the way it’s intended to.

-You can make your goals—just not today and not doing it this way, because constantly judging against the one big goal you want to meet makes it much easier to toss in the towel and quit.
+Constantly judging against the one big goal you want to meet makes it much easier to toss in the towel and quit.
 The goal is too large.
-It’s a binary thing where either you do the whole goal or nothing.
+It’s a binary thing where you either do the whole goal or nothing.
+There’s a better approach.

 Attaining Small Goals